healthenabled/gdhi-app-version2/README.md

 - [vue-gtag](https://github.com/MatteoGabriele/vue-gtag/tree/1.0) for Google analytics integration.
 This depends on the following env variables:<br/>
   `VITE_IS_GOOGLE_ANALYTICS_ENABLED=true or false`
   `VITE_GOOGLE_ANALYTICS_ID={google analytics gid}`
+- [Font-Awesome](https://fontawesome.com) as CSS style artifact for icons.

 ## Dev Dependencies:
 Some dev dependencies of the project inlude: